uport-project/ethr-did/README.md

 #### Use Existing Web3 Provider

-If you use a built in web3 provider like metamask you can use one of your metamask addresses as your identity.
+If you use a built-in web3 provider like metamask you can use one of your metamask addresses as your identity.

 ```js
 const ethrDid = new EthrDID({provider: web3.currentProvider, address: web3.eth.defaultAccount})
 ```

-Unfortunately web3 providers are not directly able to sign data in a way that is compliant with the JWT ES256K standard.
+Unfortunately, web3 providers are not directly able to sign data in a way that is compliant with the JWT-ES256K standard.
 This is a requirement for exchanging verifiable off-chain data, so you will need to add a key pair as a signing delegate to be able to sign JWT's.

 You can quickly add one like this: